-Your stomach sugars very quickly.
-Then they go into your blood stream.
-Even your mouth absorbs sugars.
-So, if you suck on a piece of candy, the sugar goes straight from your mouth into your blood stream.
-That means these simple sugar carbs are great for treating low blood sugar.
-But if you eat too much, they can also cause high blood sugar levels.
+The stomach absorbs sugars very quickly.
+Then they go into the blood stream.
+Even the mouth absorbs sugars.
+So, if a person sucks on a piece of candy, the sugar goes straight from the mouth into the blood stream.
+That means these simple sugar carbs are great for treating your child's low blood sugar.
+But if your child eats too much, they can also cause high blood sugar levels.